wp-plugins/ns-like-this/readme.txt

 1. Edit the settings under the section 'Settings > NS Like This' on your Wordpress admin panel.

 == Changelog ==

+= 1.1 =
+* Added some improvements in CSS and images
+* Fixed problem in plugin header
+* Added text in like button
+* Updated translation

 = 1.0 =
 * Initial release.